Notice of Pre-AIA or AIA Status

 However, in the analogous art of phototherapy garments, Pressler teaches a covering (bodysuit 10) comprising a flexible textile layer (shell 11 made from a stretchable material such as polyester/spandex) and a layer of cross-woven side-glow optical fibers 12 disposed within the textile layer (column 4, lines 1-9).
 Light is transmitted into the layer of cross-woven optical fibers (12) from light emitting diodes (14) contained within a base unit (20) that clips into a housing dock (21) of the covering (10) (column 4, lines 13-17).
 Light is transmitted out of the optical fibers (31) of the optical fiber layer (12) and directed toward a surface (skin) covered by the covering (column 4, lines 19-22), the light being guided by a reflective liner (32) and transparent liner (34) (column 5, lines 52-58).
 Fig. 4 shows how lenses (23) and ports (33) form an optic coupling between the LEDs (14) and the optical fibers (31) (column 5, lines 19-26).
 The lighting arrangement of Pressley does not transfer heat to the illuminated surface, reducing the risk of overheating and fire hazards (optical fibers do not transfer heat—column 5, lines 40-42; LEDs do not produce significant heat—column 5, lines 34-35; eliminating potential fire hazards or overheating of the unit—column 3, lines 3-6; fiber optic system does not transmit heat—column 2, lines 53-54).

-Therefore, it would be obvious to a person having ordinary skill in the art to further modify the lighting system of Dayton such that the UV LEDs arranged in the base unit are detachably attached to the optical fibers of the covering via an optical connector which couples the UV LEDs to the optical fibers of the modified cover—as seen in Pressley (see paragraph above)—for the benefit of improving the safety of the system by reducing the risk of fire and overheating (see Pressley at: column 5, lines 34-35; column 3, lines 3-6; and column 2, lines 53-54) and enabling easy replacement of the ultraviolet light source (inherent result of detachable connection).
+Therefore, it would be obvious to a person having ordinary skill in the art to further modify the lighting system of Dayton such that an ultraviolet radiation source is arranged in a base unit which is detachably attached to the optical fibers of the covering via an optical connector which couples the UV LEDs to the optical fibers of the modified cover—as seen in Pressley (see paragraph above)—for the benefit of improving the safety of the system by reducing the risk of fire and overheating (see Pressley at: column 5, lines 34-35; column 3, lines 3-6; and column 2, lines 53-54) and enabling easy replacement of the ultraviolet light source (inherent result of detachable connection).
 Also see MPEP 2144.05(V.)(C.) regarding the obviousness of making parts separable.

-Regarding claim 14, Dayton in view of Li, Matsui, and Pressley teaches the system according to claim 13.
-As modified in view of Pressley with respect to claim 13 above, the system of Dayton is configured such that the ultraviolet light source is detachably coupled with the covering (see rejection of claim 13 above).
+Regarding claim 14, Dayton in view of Bettles teaches the system according to claim 13.
+As further modified in view of Pressley with respect to claim 13 above, the system of Dayton is configured such that the ultraviolet light source is detachably coupled with the covering (see rejection of claim 13 above).

 Regarding claim 16, Dayton teaches the covering (blanket 10) identified with respect to claim 1 above.
 Regular use of the covering of Dayton defines a method including placing the covering over the object to be disinfected and defining an ultraviolet light environment beneath the covering by activating the ultraviolet light sources (in use, blanket 10 is draped over or wrapped around the object 12 to be decontaminated, with the inward-facing surface opposing the surface 14 of the object 12—[0028]; UVC sources 18 emit the UVC light to deactivate an acceptable portion of the biologically active contagions on the surfac3e 14—[0029]).